What You Need to Know About the FDA’s New Proposed Traceability Rule

 While consumer protections remain at the heart of the FDA’s work on traceability, regulators are also working to highlight the broader benefits of food transparency for all stakeholders.
 In addition to preventing serious illness or death, a transparent food system allows for more targeted, low impact approaches for solving food safety issues.
 Yiannas explained, “The availability of the traceability records that are set out in the proposed rule would also help limit the scope of recalls and in some instances, allow the FDA to better target consumer advice, avoiding blanket alerts on whole commodity sectors.”

-The proposed rule set forth in FSMA section 204 may change after the submission of public comments.
+The proposed rule set forth in FSMA section 204 will govern food traceability requirements.
+The drafted rule is not yet in effect and may change after the submission of public comments.
 However, the drafted recordkeeping requirements are a strong indication of what food businesses should prepare for.
 Including which products will likely be impacted, what and when data elements will need to be captured, stored or shared, FDA access to records, as well as what exemptions may apply.

 - Cheeses, other than hard cheeses